gap777/SchemaTron/README.txt

+# WARNING: THIS PROJECT IS NO LONGER BEING MAINTAINED

 ### FAST SCHEMATRON FOR .NET
 Are you a .NET developer who needs to validate XML files against schematron specs?
 Are you tired of having to carry around with you Saxon DLLs which wrap Java bytecode?